 Further, CNI College is required by Title IX of the Higher Education Act not to discriminate based on sex in such a manner.
-Questions regarding Title IX may be referred to the School Title IX coordinator.
+Questions regarding Title IX may be referred to by the School's Title IX Coordinator.
 The School's Title IX coordinator is James K. Buffington, he may be contacted at (714) 437-9697 or by email at jbuffington@cnicollege.edu.